NEPAL – ALL YOU NEED TO DRIVE IN NEPAL

 • Bhansar office does not issue any permit.

-• A seperate fee is charged for the permit.
-It depends on the area like Mustang has a fee of NPR 1000 whereas Upper mustang fee is USD 500
+• Authorities will charge you a separate fee for each permit.
+It depends on the area like Mustang has a fee of NPR 1000 whereas Upper mustang fee is USD 500 (till 2025)

 • A permit allows entry only once.
-A new permit is required for every frequent visit.
+You must obtain a new permit for every subsequent visit.

-• Always carry permit while visiting to designated place as it will be checked and stamped.
-A missing permit means no entry, if caught then will be heavily fined.
+• Always carry your permit when visiting designated places, as officials will check and stamp it.
+A missing permit means no entry; if authorities catch you without one, they will fine you heavily.

 • You require 2 photographs for each permit, so carry pictures accordingly.